Predictia/AQUA/docs/sphinx/source/stateoftheart_diagnostics/ensemble.rst

     :align: center
     :width: 100%

-    Ensemble of global monthly and annual timeseries and compared with ERA5 global monthly and annual average.
+    Ensemble of multi-model global monthly and annual timeseries and compared with ERA5 global monthly and annual average.
+Models considered as IFS-NEMO and IFS-FESM.

 .. figure:: figures/2t_LatLon_mean.png
     :align: center
     :width: 100%

-    Ensemble mean of the global mean of 2-meter temperature.
+    Ensemble mean of multi-model of global mean of 2-meter temperature.
+Models considered as IFS-NEMO and IFS-FESM.

 .. figure:: figures/2t_LatLon_STD.png
     :align: center
     :width: 100%

-    Ensemble standard devation of the global mean of 2-meter temperature.
+    Ensemble standard devation of multi-model of the global mean of 2-meter temperature.
+Models considered as IFS-NEMO and IFS-FESM.

 .. figure:: figures/avg_so_LevLon_mean.png
     :align: center